 The regulations were released in a joint statement by the the State Forestry and Grasslands Administration, Agriculture Ministry, and the State Administration for Market Regulation.
 Text of the regulation included, “Consumers should fully understand the health risks of eating wild animals, stay away from ‘game’ and eat healthily.”

 From news media reports, it seems that the tradition of eating wild animals is widespread in the country.
 But with China’s population past 1.4 billion people, the reality is more delicate.
 Eating wildlife in Beijing is rare but in the southeast, in cities like Guangzhou, its more common.
+According to the Washington Post, wealthier families tend to consider wildlife delicacies.

 In 2014, a study found that in Guangzhou 83% of people had eaten wildlife in the past year, but only 15% in Beijing and 14% in Shanghai had.
 A National Geographic reporter spoke with two teenagers in Guangzhou who shared that it’s older citizens who eat wild animals, and the younger generation is not as interested.
 An 18-year old that was interviewed said, “I think after this terrible spread of coronavirus, citizens will realize that the belief that eating wild animals is beneficial is not reliable.”